-Currently, Lower Republican NRD has supported work with NeDNR on the Superior Canal WaterSMART project and is utilizing a WaterSMART grant from the USBR to implement a program for telemetry-enabled flowmeters.
+Lower Republican NRD supported and provided funding for NBID's Superior Canal WaterSMART project and is utilizing a WaterSMART grant from the USBR to implement a program for telemetry-enabled flowmeters.
 See the description under Action Item 2.2.1 for details.
+NeDNR supported the two above mentioned projects by providing funding through the WRCF.

 Tri-Basin NRD created the Water Conservation Incentive Program (WCIP) to encourage irrigators to accept limits on their water use in exchange for receiving cash payments if they save water within their allocation period.
 Landowners also get flexibility to use their limited allocation on uncertified irrigated acres.
 Agreements last five years.
-Landowners have 1,445 certified irrigated acres enrolled in the program.
+Landowners have 1,444 certified irrigated acres enrolled in the program.
+This effort is funded by Tri-Basin NRD and NeDNR's WRCF.